Squiz Matrix Virtual Machine

 You can edit this file by opening it with a text editor on your machine.
 Please note that to edit this file you need to have administrator access to your machine.
 If you do not have administrator access, you will need to contact your system administrator for help.

-If you are using a Mac, you need to make sure you open this file using the sudo command or you will not be able to save it.
-A quick way to do this is to open /Applications/Utilities/Terminal.app and then type in:
+If you are using OS X, you need to make sure you open this file using the sudo command or you will not be able to save it.
+One way to do this is to open /Applications/Utilities/Terminal.app and then type in:

-You will need to enter the password you use to log into OS X and you will need to have an administrator account.
+You may need to enter the password you use to log into OS X and you will need to have an administrator account.

 Logging In and Using Squiz Matrix